How to find a low-interest car loan

 In this arrangement, the balance you borrow is guaranteed against the value of the car you’re buying.
 Even if a borrower doesn’t pay back a lender, the lender can still make up this loss by repossessing and selling the borrower’s car.
 This extra financial security for lenders often translates into lower interest rates for borrowers.

 What is an unsecured car loan?

 That said, qualifying for a secured car loan isn’t always easy, as lenders want to be confident that the car’s value will cover the financial losses of a potential default.
 Thus, secured car loans may not be available for certain car models, or cars over a certain age, depending on the lender.

-If your low interest car loan allows you to easily make extra repayments, there’s sometimes an added benefit beyond just bringing you closer to exiting your loan early.
-If your car loan also includes a Redraw Facility, you’ll be able to pull the extra money you’ve paid onto your car loan back out again if required (subject to the lender’s terms and conditions), such as when a surprise financial emergency leaves you needing some cash back in your pocket.
+If your low-interest car loan allows you to easily make extra repayments, there’s sometimes an added benefit beyond just bringing you closer to exiting your loan early.
+If your car loan also includes a ‘redraw facility’, you’ll be able to claim back (or redraw) the extra money you’ve paid onto your car loan if required.

 As well as adding extra flexibility to your car loan, a redraw facility can help you make those extra repayments with confidence – you’ll be able to get ahead in your loan without locking up your spare cash in your loan and losing access to it altogether.